 Hey, homeowners.
 Did you know that spring creates new home security issues that you and your family may be overlooking?

-That’s right, although warm weather is a chance to enjoy some fun in the sun, it can also create new opportunities for burglars, too.
-Folks around the country may be heading to the beach or lake without first shoring up their home’s security.
+That’s right, although warm weather is a chance to enjoy some fun in the sun, it can also create new opportunities for burglars.
+People around the country may be heading to the beach or lake without first shoring up their home’s security.
 Likewise, some families may open the windows to let in some fresh air, but fail to lock them before heading to bed.

 Follow these tips and be sure to not let your guard down just because of the nice weather:

-1. Lock Doors and Windows: When the temperatures rise, it’s tempting to leave doors and windows open to let in the fresh air.
+When the temperatures rise, it’s tempting to leave doors and windows open to let in the fresh air.
 Enjoy the spring weather all you want, but be sure to lock the doors and windows before you leave your home or go to sleep at night.
-Taking the time to double check your doors and windows will not only protect your home from potential threats it will also give you peace of mind.
+Taking the time to double-check your doors and windows will not only protect your home from potential threats it will also give you peace of mind.

-4. Invest in Outdoor lighting: A dark, unlit home is tempting to intruders.
+A dark, unlit home is tempting to intruders.
 Security lighting around your home makes your home much less appealing to a burglar.
-You’ll want to make sure that all “blind spots” around your home are covered by security lighting, so make sure to place lighting on the back and sides of your home as well as in the front.
-Sensor lights are great for home security as intruders are much more likely to run if their motion triggers a light to turn on.
+You’ll want to make sure that all blind spots around your home are covered by security lighting, so make sure to place lighting on the back and sides of your home as well as in the front.
+Motion sensor lights are great for home security as intruders are much more likely to run if their motion triggers a light to turn on.

-5. Order a Home Security System: The best way to ensure your home is properly protected from burglars this spring, is to invest in a home security system.
+The best way to ensure your home is properly protected from burglars this spring is to invest in a home security system.
 While the above tips are great preventative practices, nothing beats the peace of mind that comes with installing a home security system.
 While you may not want to add home security to your list of monthly bills, there are actually many affordable options out there.
-For help finding a home security service that is right for you, click the home security tab above.
-We’ll help you compare providers and plans available at your address.
+Use AllconnectⓇ to find and compare available home security providers and plans in your area.